3vot/clay/readme.md

 ## On the Shoulders of Giants ##

 Clay is built on top of lessons and/or code from the leading open source libraries and minds in the world.
 Special recognition to Alex Maccaw for his vision and work on modular code with Spine and Hem Server Specially and to Substack's Unix Mentality and it's Browserify Open Source Library.
 The amazing work by Visionmedia is all over the place in Express and SuperAgent.
-PLV8 powers ours backend thanks to mgutz concepts.
 Finally thanks to creationix for it's pair programming sessions.

 Lessons learned while using Grunt and Yeoman definitely shaped Clay, but those projects are not used on the CLI.